appuio/postgresql-backup-container/README.md

 ### PostgreSQL Database
 * The database has to be set up with a master user and it's password.
 * The database has to be configured to allow remote access from other hosts.
+* The database user for the backup has to have superuser or replication role.

 ## Docker only